vidhupopli/peco-everything/README.md

 ## About

-Super-simple script to interactively navigate your visited and added  directories using `peco` command in ZSH via a keyboard shortcut (default: **CTRL + r**).
+Super-simple script to interactively navigate your visited and added  directories using `peco` command in ZSH via a keyboard shortcut (default: **CTRL + f**).

 The list of these aforementioned directories is obtained from the `z` command.